 The Corporation adopts and implements some means of verifying both of the following: (i) A person communicating by telephone, electronic video screen, or other

-communications equipment is a director entitled to participate in the Board meeting; and (ii) All statements, questions, actions, or votes were made by that director and not by another person not permitted to participate as a director.
+communications equipment is a Director entitled to participate in the Board meeting; and (ii) All statements, questions, actions, or votes were made by that Director and not by another person not permitted to participate as a director.

 Section 3.
 Quorum Requirements.

-The attendance of a majority of the authorized number of directors at any meeting of the directors shall constitute a quorum for the transaction of business, except to adjourn as provided in Section 5 of this Article VII.
+The attendance of a majority of the authorized number of Directors at any meeting of the Directors shall constitute a quorum for the transaction of business, except to adjourn as provided in Section 5 of this Article VII.

-Except as otherwise provided herein or in the California Nonprofit Corporation Law, every act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present shall be regarded as the act of the Board of Directors.
+Except as otherwise provided herein or in the California Nonprofit Corporation Law, including, without limitation, those provisions relating to (1) approval of contracts or transactions in which a Director has a direct or indirect material financial interest, (2) approval of certain transactions between corporations having common directorships, (3) creation of and appointments to Committees, and (4) indemnification of Directors, every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present shall be regarded as the act of the Board.

-A meeting at which a quorum is initially present may continue to transact business, notwithstanding the withdrawal of directors below a quorum, if any action taken is approved by at least a majority of the required quorum for that meeting or such greater number as is required by the Articles of Incorporation or these Bylaws.
+A meeting at which a quorum is initially present may continue to transact business, notwithstanding the withdrawal of Directors below a quorum, if any action taken is approved by at least a majority of the required quorum for that meeting or such greater number as is required by the Articles of Incorporation or these Bylaws.

 Section 4.
 Waiver of Notice.
-The transaction of any meeting of the Board of Directors, however called and noticed or wherever held, shall be as valid as though taken at a meeting duly held after regular call and notice, if (i) a quorum is present; and (ii) either before or after the meeting, each of the directors not present, individually or collectively, signs a written waiver of notice, a consent to the holding of the meeting, or an approval of the minutes thereof.
+The transaction of any meeting of the Board, however called and noticed or wherever held, shall be as valid as though taken at a meeting duly held after regular call and notice, if (i) a quorum is present; and (ii) either before or after the meeting, each of the Directors not present, individually or collectively, signs a written waiver of notice, a consent to the holding of the meeting, or an approval of the minutes thereof.
 The waiver of notice or consent need not specify the purpose of the meeting.
 All waivers, consents and approvals shall be filed with the Corporation records or made a part of the minutes of the meeting and shall have the same force and effect as a unanimous vote of the Board.
-The requirement of notice of a meeting shall also be deemed to have been waived by any director who attends the meeting without protesting before or at its commencement about the lack of notice.
+The requirement of notice of a meeting shall also be deemed to have been waived by any Director who attends the meeting without protesting before or at its commencement about the lack of notice.

 Section 5.
 Adjournment.
-A majority of the directors present, whether or not constituting a quorum, may adjourn any meeting to another time and place or may adjourn for purposes of reconvening in executive session to discuss and vote upon personnel matters, litigation in which the Corporation is or may become involved and orders of business of a similar nature.
-If the meeting is adjourned for more than twenty-four (24) hours, notice of adjournment to any other time or place shall be given prior to the time of the adjourned meeting to the directors who were not present at the time of the adjournment.
+A majority of the Directors present, whether or not constituting a quorum, may adjourn any meeting to another time and place or may adjourn for purposes of reconvening in executive session to discuss and vote upon personnel matters, litigation in which the Corporation is or may become involved and orders of business of a similar nature.
+If the meeting is adjourned for more than twenty-four (24) hours, notice of adjournment to any other time or place shall be given prior to the time of the adjourned meeting to the Directors who were not present at the time of the adjournment.
 Except as hereinabove provided, notice of adjournment need not be given.